Title 806 | Chapter 002 | Regulation 200REG

 Extenuating circumstances beyond the applicant or contractor's control.(8)

-Failure of a contractor to complete a grant project within ninety (90) days without an extension may result in forfeiture of the grant.Section 6.
+Failure of a contractor to complete a grant project within ninety (90) days without an extension may result in forfeiture of the grant for non-responsive and unreasonably delayed projects.Section 6.

 Grant Award Process.(1)